Arjan Bellaj

 Arjan Bella (born 1 February 1971) is an Albanian professional football manager and a former midfielder.
 He is the manager of Vora.

 Club career

-Bellaj played for PAS Giannina, Kalamata F.C., Apollon Athens F.C., Ethnikos Piraeus F.C. and Panionios F.C. in the Greek Alpha Ethniki.
+Bellaj played for PAS Giannina, Kalamata F.C., Apollon Athens, Ethnikos Piraeus F.C. and Panionios F.C. in the Greek Alpha Ethniki.

 International career

 Bellaj made 31 appearances for the Albania national team from 1994 to 2001.